aebruno/whisperfish/README.rst

 ===============================================================================

 Whisperfish is a native `Signal <https://www.whispersystems.org/>`_ client for `Sailfish OS <https://sailfishos.org/>`_.
-The code is based off the TextSecure client for the Ubuntu Phone written by `janimo <https://github.com/janimo/textsecure-qml>`_.
+The backend code is based off the TextSecure client for the Ubuntu Phone written by `janimo
+<https://github.com/janimo/textsecure-qml>`_ and uses the `go textsecure
+(Signal) client <https://github.com/janimo/textsecure>`_ library.
+The user interface is heavily based on the jolla-messages application.

 -------------------------------------------------------------------------------
 Project Status